 “It’s a hard question to ask me because most of my colleagues are the breadwinners in their families,” she said.
 “A pay cut to me doesn’t mean as much.”

-Pelosi did have one good point, remarking that Confress should make a deal to avoid the sequester entirely.
-She’s hardly unique in espousing that perspective, but she is right.
+Pelosi also remarked that Congress should make a deal to avoid the sequester entirely anyway.
 “A sequester should be out of the question,” she said.
+She’s hardly unique in espousing that perspective.

 But the clock is ticking (March 1), both chambers of Congress are out of town next week, and the chances of finally reaching a deal to avoid an economic punch in the throat are slimmer and slimmer.
 Some lawmakers are hoping for the best, but admitted that they’re bracing for the worst.